Stability conditions on $\text{CY}_N$ categories associated to $A_n$-quivers and period maps: -angulations and hearts

 \begin{prop} Let $\Delta \in \Ang(\Pi_{\d},N)$ be an $N$-angulation and $\H(\Delta) \in \EG^{\circ}(\D^N_n)$ be the corresponding heart.
 Then there is a canonical isomorphism of colored quivers

-In addition, the correspondence between vertices of two colored quivers is given by the correspondence between $(N-2)$-diagonals and simple objects in Theorem \ref{correspondence}. \end{prop} {\bf Proof.} By Proposition 11.1 in \cite{BT}, the colored quiver $\CQ(\Delta)$ is equal to the colored quiver $\CQ_{T(\Delta)}$ which corresponds to the cluster tilting object $T(\Delta)$.
-On the other hand, Theorem 8.6 in \cite{KQ} implies that the colored quiver $\CQ_{T(\Delta)}$ coincides with the colored quiver $\CQ(\H(\Delta))$. \endproof
+In addition, the correspondence between vertices of two colored quivers is given by the correspondence between $(N-2)$-diagonals and simple objects of $\H(\Delta)$ in Corollary \ref{correspondence}. \end{prop} {\bf Proof.} By Proposition 11.1 in \cite{BT}, the colored quiver $\CQ(\Delta)$ is equal to the colored quiver $\CQ(P(\Delta))$ associated to the cluster tilting object $P(\Delta)$ given by Theorem \ref{BaMa}.
+On the other hand, Theorem \ref{KQ_quiver} implies that the colored quiver $\CQ(P(\Delta))$ coincides with the colored quiver $\CQ(\H(\Delta))$. \endproof

-The definition of the colored quiver $\CQ(\Delta)$ is compatible to the mutation and the rotation of a diagonal. \begin{lem} Let $\delta \in \Delta$ be an $N$-angulation.
+The definition of the colored quiver $\CQ(\Delta)$ is compatible with the mutation and the flip. \begin{lem} Let $\delta \in \Delta$ be an $N$-angulation.
 Then we have

 \end{lem}